The upper bound theorem for flag homology 5-manifolds: Introduction

 We denote by $f_i$ the number of $i$-dimensional faces in a $(d-1)$-dimensional simplicial complex $\Delta$.
 The vector $(f_{-1}, f_0, \ldots, f_{d-1})$ is called the $f$\emph{-vector} of $\Delta$.
 Face enumeration is an active research field in geometric combinatorics, yet many problems on the face numbers of flag complexes remain open.
 The Kruskal-Katona theorem \cite{Ka, Kr} characterizes the $f$-vectors of simplicial complexes.
 For flag complexes, tight bounds on face numbers are not so well-understood, see, for example, \cite{F}.
 In particular, in the class of polytopes (or simplicial spheres) of a fixed dimension and with a fixed number of vertices, the celebrated upper bound theorem \cite{M}, \cite{St} states that neighborly polytopes (or neighborly spheres) simultaneously maximize all face numbers.
 Since neighborly $(d-1)$-spheres are not flag $(d-1)$-dimensional complexes, it is natural to ask whether there is a sharp upper bound conjecture for flag simplicial spheres.

 Denote by $J_m(n)$ the simplicial $(2m-1)$-sphere with $n$ vertices obtained as the join of $m$ copies of the circle, each one a cycle with either $\lfloor \frac{n}{m} \rfloor$ or $\lceil \frac{n}{m}\rceil$ vertices.
 Also denote by $J_m^*(n)$ the suspension of $J_m(n-2)$.
-The upper bound conjecture on the face numbers of flag homology spheres was proposed in recent years, as summarized in the following. \begin{conjecture}[Nevo-Petersen, \cite{NP}] The $\gamma$-vector of any flag homology sphere satisfies Frankl-F{\"u}redi-Kalai inequalities (see \cite{FFK}).
-If this conjecture holds, then the face numbers of flag $(2m-1)$-spheres with $n$ vectices are simultaneously maximized by the face numbers of $J_m(n)$. \end{conjecture} \begin{conjecture}[Nevo-Lutz, \cite{LN}] In the class of flag homology $(2m-1)$-spheres with $n$ vectices, $J_m(n)$ is the unique maximizer of all the face numbers. \end{conjecture} \begin{conjecture}[Adamaszek-Hladk{\'y}, \cite{AH}] The face numbers of any flag homology $2m$-sphere with $n$ vertices are simultaneously maximized by those of $J_m^*(n)$. \end{conjecture} We remark that in contrast to the odd-dimensional conjecture, the conjectured maximizer of each face number for even-dimensional flag spheres is not unique, see the discussion in \cite{Z}.
+Several upper bound conjectures on the face numbers of flag homology spheres was proposed in recent years, as summarized in the following. \begin{conjecture}[Nevo-Petersen, {\cite[Conjecture 6.3]{NP}}] The $\gamma$-vector of any flag homology sphere satisfies Frankl-F{\"u}redi-Kalai inequalities (see \cite{FFK}). \end{conjecture}

+In particular, if this conjecture holds, then the face numbers of flag $(2m-1)$-spheres with $n$ vectices are simultaneously maximized by the face numbers of $J_m(n)$.

+\begin{conjecture}[Nevo-Lutz, {\cite[Conjecture 6.3]{LN}}] In the class of flag homology $(2m-1)$-spheres with $n$ vectices, $J_m(n)$ is the unique maximizer of all the face numbers. \end{conjecture} Conjecture \ref{conj: Nevo-Petersen} also implies the following upper bound conjecture for even-dimensional flag spheres. \begin{conjecture}[Adamaszek-Hladk{\'y}, {\cite[Conjecture 18]{AH}}] The face numbers of any flag homology $2m$-sphere with $n$ vertices are simultaneously maximized by those of $J_m^*(n)$. \end{conjecture} We remark that in contrast to the odd-dimensional conjecture, the conjectured maximizer of each face number for even-dimensional flag spheres is not unique, see the discussion in \cite{Z}.

-Conjecture \ref{conj: Nevo-Petersen} and \ref{conj: Nevo-Lutz} have been confirmed in several cases.
+Conjectures \ref{conj: Nevo-Petersen} and \ref{conj: Nevo-Lutz} have been confirmed in several cases.
 Adamaszek and Hladk{\'y} \cite{AH} proved an asymptotic version of the conjectures in the class of flag simplicial $(2m-1)$-manifolds on $n$ vertices.
 Indeed they showed that not only the $f$-numbers, but also $h$-numbers, $g$-numbers and $\gamma$-numbers are maximized by $J_m(n)$ as long as the number of vertices is large enough.
-More recently, Zheng \cite{Z} proved the flag upper bound conjecture for all 3-dimensional flag simplicial manifolds.
+More recently, Zheng \cite{Z} proved Conjectures \ref{conj: Nevo-Petersen} and \ref{conj: Nevo-Lutz} for all 3-dimensional flag simplicial manifolds.
 The same upper bound also holds for all 3-dimensional flag Eulerian complexes.